 e. a, b, and c

 3. e – a, b, and c.
-Call your doctor or nurse.
+Call your cancer care team.
 You can also raise and support your arm for 45 minutes and open and close your hand 15 to 25 times.
 Repeat this 2 to 3 times.

 4. d – a and b only.
-Call your doctor or nurse if you have symptoms that might mean an infection, such as if the affected arm or underarm feels hot or is red or swollen, or if you have a fever that’s not related to a cold or flu.
+Call your cancer care team if you have symptoms that might mean an infection, such as if the affected arm or underarm feels hot or is red or swollen, or if you have a fever that’s not related to a cold or flu.
 It’s OK to shave your underarm.
 Just be extra careful to not cut yourself, and be sure the skin and the razor are clean.